North Carolina Tar Heels football: NCAA Scandal

-Everett Withers (2011)
+Everett Withers era (2011)

-Everett Withers was promoted from defensive coordinator to 33rd head coach of the Tar Heels football program for the 2011 season following Butch Davis' dismissal.
-Withers was the first African American head coach in Tar Heels football history.
+Following Davis' dismissal a month before the 2011 season was to start, defensive coordinator Everett Withers was named interim coach.
+Withers was the first African American head coach in Tar Heel football history.

 With Withers leading the Tar Heels, UNC beat their first opponent, FCS school James Madison by a score of 42–10.
-Bryn Renner set the single game school record for completion percentage at 95.7%.
-The Heels then beat Rutgers 24–22, holding the Scarlet Knights to one total yard rushing and 244 yards overall.
-The week after, the South's Oldest Rivalry was resumed, as Carolina beat Virginia by a score of 28–17.
-UNC rushed for 222 total yards for an average of 5.4 yards per carry.
-The Heels then traveled to Atlanta to play No. 25 Georgia Tech, dropping this one 35–28.
-Georgia Tech had 312 yards rushing and 496 yards total on the day.
-Next the Heels played East Carolina beating them 35–20.
-The Heels then proceeded to beat the Louisville by a score of 14–7.
-Giovani Bernard became the first Tar Heel rusher in 27 years to rush for over 100 yards in four straight games.
-Bernard extended his streak of 100 yard rushing games to five in UNC's 30–24 loss to Miami.
-The Heels recovered an onside kick with under a minute to go, but time ran out before they could score.
-The Heels then traveled to Clemson, South Carolina to face the Clemson Tigers, losing 59–38.
-It was the second most points given up by the Tar Heels in their 405 ACC games, trailing only the 63 given up in a game against Florida State in 2000.
-The next game was the homecoming game for the Heels, and they beat Wake Forest 49–24.
-UNC racked up 506 total yards and caught four interceptions in the game.
-Next up for the Heels was the rivalry game with NC State in Raleigh, which the Heels lost 13–0.
-It was the Heels fifth straight loss to the Wolfpack, the first shutout in the series since 1960.
-Giovani Bernard did break the 1,000 yard rushing mark for the season, but as a team the Heels were held to three total yards rushing.
-On a Thursday night in Blacksburg, Virginia the Heels lost to Virginia Tech 24–21.
-Dwight Jones passed the 1,000 yard receiving mark for the season, making the 2011 Tar Heels the first team to have a 1,000 yard receiver and rusher in the same season.
-UNC closed out the regular season with a home win over arch-rival Duke, winning 37–21.
-Dwight Jones's 79 receptions and Bryn Renner's 23 TD passes set single season records for the Tar Heels.
+In the game, quarterback Bryn Renner set the single game school record for completion percentage at 95.7%.
+Also during the season, running back Giovani Bernard became the first Tar Heel rusher in 27 years to rush for over 100 yards in five straight games.
+The Tar Heels lost their rivalry matchup with NC State in Raleigh, 13–0.
+It was the Tar Heels' fifth straight loss to the Wolfpack, and the first shutout in the series since 1960.
+Bernard, however, eclipsed the 1,000 yard mark on the season against the Wolfpack.
+Receiver Dwight Jones later passed the 1,000 yard receiving mark for the season, making the 2011 Tar Heels the first team to have a 1,000 yard receiver and rusher in the same season.
+The Tar Heels closed out the regular season with a home win over rivals Duke, winning 37–21.
+Dwight Jones's 79 receptions and Bryn Renner's 23 TD passes set then-single season records for the Tar Heels.